alexKleider/phInfo/README.md

 implement the new kernel) so wait for a few minutes for the boot process to complete before logging back on.

+##### Only for the Advanced User

+The advanced user (wanting to change defaults) while still at the command line of the staging maching  and in the repository directory, should first be sure the `config` file is to her satisfaction.
+Depending on which variables are to be changed she may also need to log onto the target machine to create another user and/or set up directories (including setting permissions.)
+Then she should run the following from the staging machine:

+        source config
+        scp config ${MAIN_USER}@<ip-address>:${PARENT_DIR}

+Then after logging on to the target machine:

+        source config

+Keep in mind that the effects of the above command are wiped clean each time the connection is broken and then re-established:
+The environmental variables it sets must be in effect each time any of the subsequent commands are run.
+It does no harm to run the command more than once.

-### Installation of Utilities
+### Installation of Utilities (Bring in the Repository)

-Using your staging machine, log on to your target machine.
-The following (second `curl`) command ensures that you are in the current user's home directory (`/home/pi`,) installs `git` and then clones the phInfo repository<sup>[4](#4reponame)</sup>.
-It takes about
-3 minutes to run:
+The following (second `curl`) command ensures that current directory is set correctly, installs `git`, and then clones the phInfo repository.
+It takes about 3 minutes to run:

         curl https://raw.githubusercontent.com/alexKleider/phInfo/add-config/repo.sh | bash -s

 The clone operation brings in the `phInfo` file hierarchy containing this `README` as well as required scripts and files.
-After completion change into this directory:

-        cd phInfo

 There are a number of utilities and customizations that are not essential but I find them useful to have so my practice is to also run the following script (it takes about 3 minutes):

-        ./favourites.sh
+        cd phInfo  # AdvUsr substitute `cd $REPO` ./favourites.sh